trezor/connect/docs/methods/cardanoSignTransaction.md

 - *should* have valid `path` property on all `inputs`
 - *must not* contain a pool registration certificate
 - *must not* contain `collateralInputs` and `requiredSigners`
+- *must* contain paths as stake credentials in certificates and withdrawals (no key hashes or script hashes)
 - *may* contain only 1852 and 1855 paths
 - *must not* contain 1855 witness requests when transaction is not minting/burning tokens